-In accordance with the evaluative criteria delineated and the requirements proposed in Chapter 5, the assessment of resultant includes five dimensions: adaptability, extensibility, accessibility, implementation of scenarios, and scalability.
+In accordance with the evaluative criteria delineated and the requirements proposed in Chapter 5, the assessment of results includes five key dimensions: adaptability, extensibility, accessibility, implementation of scenarios, and scalability.
+As a proof-of-concept, the prototype can only support a certain limited level of evaluation on all of these dimensions, and most of them have only been evaluated to a first minimal level.
+The exception is the dimension of scenario implementation, which is detailed in Section 6.4, and scalability, in Section 6.6.